tom-seddon/ghidra_6502/README.md

 The CPUs come up as `6502`/`CMOS` and `6502`/`NMOS` in the languages list. (`6502`/`default` is the spec that comes with Ghidra.)

+The default memory map has two regions corresponding to zero page and stack.
+Use `Window` > `Memory Map` to add additional regions corresponding to whatever other areas don't overlap your binary.
+This isn't very slick but I haven't figured out how to make it usefully nicer.

 # Building it yourself

 Prerequisites: